stencila/stencila/rust/README.md

 cargo bench
 ```

+### Browser assets

+In addition to serving documents, WebSocket and REST endpoints, the server also serves static JavaScript, CSS and other browser assets.

+The [`stencila/static`](stencila/static) folder contains the symlinks `themes`, `web` and `components`.
+These symlinks point to folders within `stencila/node_modules` which contain the built assets.

+For `components`, the version number is defined in `stencila/package.json`.
+For `themes` and `web` we currently use `file:` links to sibling folders in this repo.
+This is useful during development because it allows for on-the-fly rebuilds and hot module reloading.

+For the binary builds we embed *everything* that is in `stencila/static` into the binary.

 ### Language queries

 When developing `tree-sitter` language queries for the `methods::compile::code` module, the `tree-sitter` CLI is very useful.